 If you’re looking for fun things to do in Ubud, then the Bali swing should be top of your list.
 Not only are the panoramic views of the lush green rice terraces spectacular, but you’ll get an adrenaline rush to top it off.

-The Bali Swing in Ubud is only 4km from the centre so this makes a convenient organised day trip or fun moped ride.
+The Bali Swing in Ubud is only 4km from the centre so this makes a convenient organized day trip or fun moped ride.
 There are over 18 jungle swings to try, some are meant for solo action whereas you can enjoy others as a couple or even a family.
 The swings will take you to heights between 10 meters to 78 meters off the ground.
 The giant swing is the only one where you are securely harnessed in, similar to what you would expect at a theme park.
 Prepare for a thrill as you catapult into the jungle with speed.

 #20.
 Rent a Scooter in Ubud